How Many Hours Should You Study Per Day?

 Factors that influence your optimal study time

-The "perfect" number of hours doesn't exist.
-Your individual ceiling depends on several factors:
+The "perfect" number of hours doesn't exist as a universal constant.
+Your individual ceiling depends on several factors that shift throughout the semester and even throughout each day.

 1. Type of material